bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 };
 ```

 The JAAS configuration file, `jaas.config`, is sorted by sets of authentication modules.
-For Bonita BPM, each set matches a tenant configuration and the name is prefixed with _BonitaAuthentication-``_.
+For Bonita BPM, each set matches a tenant configuration and the name is prefixed with _BonitaAuthentication-`<tenant-id>`_.
 Make sure there is a set of authentication modules for each tenant in your platform.
 For each tenant, set the CAS service to point to the application login page and set `casServerUrlPrefix` to point to the CAS server.

 Note: The module name must be unique, BonitaAuthentication-1 in the above example.
 2. In the `CasLoginModule` configuration, check that the `principalGroupName` property is set to `CallerPrincipal`.
 This is required to retrieve the username from the Bonita application.Bonita BPM uses the CAS LoginModule in the JASIG implementation, so see the CAS LoginModule section of the [Jasig documentation](https://wiki.jasig.org/display/CASC/JAAS+Integration) for more information.
 3. Put the CAS client core jar (currently `cas-client-core-3.2.1.jar`) in the `/lib` folder.
 4. Put `commons-logging-1.1.jar` in the `/lib` folder.
 5. Update `bonita-tenant-sp-custom.properties`.
 If you edit this in `bonita-home/engine-server/conf/tenants/template/`, the settings will apply to all new tenants.
-For an existing tenant, edit the properties file in `bonita-home/engine-server/conf/tenants/`_``_.
+For an existing tenant, edit the properties file in `bonita-home/engine-server/conf/tenants/``_<tenant-id>_`.
    1. Remove the comment flags from these lines:
 `authentication.service.ref.name=jaasAuthenticationService`
    2. Optionally, to enable a Java client application to access the engine using CAS autentication, uncomment this line: